cliveholloway/herbert/README.md

     herbert ocr data/test_scans

-I am not fleshing this demo out further right now, since I already have a transcript, but wanted to demonstrate the approach I _would_ take if startiung today.
+I am not fleshing this demo out further right now, since I already have a transcript, but wanted to demonstrate the approach I _would_ take if starting today.
 No doubt if this was needied for a commercial application I would refine the prompt and hints, and compare output from each model to attempt to correct errors over several iterations.